Crew, Pacer, Family Member and Spectators Information.

 REQUIRED: Download and Print Crew and Spectator Directions HERE

-IMPORTANT CHANGE FOR THE 2022 100 MILE RACE: There will be NO CREW ACCESS at Tettegouche.
+IMPORTANT ONGOING CHANGE FOR THE 100 MILE RACE: There is NO CREW ACCESS at Tettegouche.
 More info can be found HERE https://www.superiorfalltrailrace.com/superior-100-tettegouche-reroute-and-logistics/

 Welcome spectators, family members, crews and pacers to the Superior Trail Race!
 We are very happy to have you with us for this years race!
 Thank you for coming and supporting your runner, we know how much it means to them!
 Thank you in advance for taking the time to review this page and print the above document.
 This is all very important logistics and safety information just for you i.e. your very own homework for this race!